 • A 9-1-1 call-taker will respond with questions and information regarding your emergency.
 Once help has been received and first responders have arrived on the scene of the emergency, the 9-1-1 call-taker will end the text conversation.

-If you have more questions about text to 9-1-1, please contact our Communication Coordinator Abigail Dudek at PublicEd@tc911.org, or you can direct message her on our Tarrant County 9-1-1 District Facebook and Instagram page.
+If you have more questions about texting 9-1-1, please contact our Communication Coordinator, Abigail Dudek, at PublicEd@tc911.org, or you can direct message her on our Tarrant County 9-1-1 District Facebook and Instagram page.